RatedMForMormon/Osredim/item-types.md

 # Item
 * Name - string
-* Magic retention coefficient - int (-100 to 100) - determine
+* Magic retention coefficient - int (-100 to 100) // Every item with an active magic effect has the capacity to store mana, a positive coefficient stores a little bit of mana each use, while a negative coefficient loses some stored mana with each use (the stored mana can then be used to cast it's active effects without using up your mana.
+The item will break and needs repairing if the amount stored exceeds its limit)
-* Channeling coefficient - int (0 - limit)
+* Channeling coefficient - int (0 - limit) // how efficient mana use is with the item, the higher the number, the better cost/effect ratio
 * weight - int (0 - limit)
 ## Weapon
 * Type (Blade/Blunt/Range) - int(0-2) // I might get rid of range and just consider arrows as individual weapons